ropensci/roweb3/content/blog/2022-01-10-ropensci-news-digest-january-2022/index.md

 ## Call for maintainers

-There's no open call for new maintainers at this point but you can refer to our [contributing guide](https://contributing.ropensci.org/) for finding ways to get involved!
+There are no open calls for new maintainers at this point but you can refer to our [contributing guide](https://contributing.ropensci.org/) for finding ways to get involved!
 As the maintainer of an rOpenSci package, feel free to contact us on Slack or email `info@ropensci.org` to get your call for maintainer featured in the next newsletter.

 ## Package development corner